prataprc/prataprc.github.io/_posts/2014-05-28-golang-variables-in-range-loop.md

 map[0x2101fb150:100]
 ```

-why does the map contain just one key ? why is the address of `x` in each
+Why does the map contain just one key ?
+Why is the address of `x` in each
 iteration is the same.
 The common type of misconception that leads to this
 confusion is the way we understand how `x` is declared and reused.
 The
 misconception can be explained by expanding the range loop into traditional